nicolasnascimento/Weather-BDD/README.md

     AND     the cities should be in alphabetic order AND     it should be 15º, "Cloudy", with a min-max of 10º and 20º AND     it should be 20º, "Sunny", with a min-max of 15º and 25º

-### Scenario 2 - Failed to load weather

-    GIVEN   the App is loading weather info for my prefered cities AND     I am in the HomeScreen
-    AND     I am connected to the internet

-    WHEN    The app finishes loading with an error

-    THEN    the App should provide a error message to the user AND     I should be presented a Try again App

-### Scenario 3 - Launching App
-    GIVEN   the App is not open
-    WHEN    I open the App
-    THEN    I should be in the HomeScreen
-    AND     the App should have started to load weather info for my prefered cities